NEH Most Southern Place on Earth scholars gather at Po’ Monkey’s Lounge, internationally renowned rural juke joint in Merigold, MS

-The mission of The Delta Center for Culture and Learning is to promote greater understanding of Mississippi Delta culture and history and its significance to the world through education, partnerships and community engagement.
+The mission of The Delta Center is to promote greater understanding of Mississippi Delta culture and history and its significance to the world through education, partnerships and community engagement.
 The Delta Center serves as the management entity of the MDNHA and is the home of the NEH Most Southern Place on Earth workshop and the International Delta Blues Project.
 For more information, visit http://www.deltacenterdsu.com.